djspears/GCP-K8s/README.md

 ```
 1. VPC Network with Trust, Untrust, and MGMT subnet
 2. PANW Firewall
-3. GKE cluster with a two tier web application
+3. GKE cluster with a two tier web application and front end internal load balancer
 4. North/South and East/West traffic visbility
 ```
 The following picture shows an overview of the environment: